FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: Conclusions and future perspectives

 \section{Conclusions and future perspectives}

-In this work, we have systematically assessed the computational performance of the FORCE--$\alpha$ numerical fluxes introduced in~\cite{toro2020low} within the WENO--DeC framework~\cite{ciallella2022arbitrary,ciallella2023arbitrary,ciallella2025high,micalizzitoro2024,micalizzi2025algorithms}.
-Such numerical fluxes are centred, meaning that they make no use of information coming from the structure of the solution of the Riemann problem at cell interfaces.
+\RIIcolor{The main goal of this work was to systematically assess the computational performance of the FORCE--$\alpha$ numerical fluxes introduced in~\cite{toro2020low} within the WENO--DeC framework~\cite{ciallella2022arbitrary,ciallella2023arbitrary,ciallella2025high,micalizzitoro2024,micalizzi2025algorithms}.} Such numerical fluxes are centred, meaning that they make no use of information coming from the structure of the solution of the Riemann problem at cell interfaces.
 This aspect makes them particularly convenient for applications where such information is not directly and explicitly accessible, such as two (or more)--layer shallow-water systems~\cite{abgrall2009two,kim2009two}.
 Moving from one of the main conclusions of~\cite{micalizzitoro2024,micalizzi2025algorithms}, which show that the impact of the numerical flux choice is less crucial as the order of accuracy increases towards very high values, we investigated FORCE--$\alpha$ numerical fluxes within a semidiscrete FV/DeC framework that allows the construction of schemes of arbitrarily high order accuracy, in both space and time.
-In the present paper, we presented results up to order 7.
-Such results confirm that FORCE--$\alpha$ numerical fluxes are a competitive alternative to classical upwind fluxes, e.g., exact RS, HLL and Rusanov, in the framework of very high order schemes, as in this paper.
-Future investigations in mind include the application of the present computational framework to systems for which exact Riemann solvers are very complex or simply not available, and complete approximate Riemann solvers might still be too expensive.
+In the present paper, we presented results up to order 7. \RIIcolor{In particular, the results indicate that moderate values of $\alpha$ ($1$--$2$ and $2$--$3$ in one and two space dimensions respectively) yield the best compromise between resolution, robustness, and computational cost.
+Moreover, FORCE--$\alpha$ schemes are shown to be a competitive alternative to classical upwind fluxes, e.g., exact RS, HLL and Rusanov, in the framework of very high order schemes.} Future investigations in mind include the application of the present computational framework to systems for which exact Riemann solvers are very complex or simply not available, and complete approximate Riemann solvers might still be too expensive.
 Other possible directions of investigation concern other types of FORCE--$\alpha$ numerical fluxes.
 In fact, alternative versions are suggested in the original reference~\cite{toro2020low}, while, even more sophisticated versions are currently under study.